Factbox: What we know about Boeing 737 MAX crash and what comes next

 - The U.S. Transportation Department’s inspector general plans to audit the FAA’s certification of the jet, an official with the office said this week.
 The office can recommend changes or improvements to how the FAA operates.

-- The U.S. Justice Department is also looking at the Federal Aviation Administration’s (FAA) oversight of Boeing, one of the people said.
+- The U.S. Justice Department is also looking at the FAA’s oversight of Boeing, one of the people said.
 The FAA has said it is “absolutely” confident in its vetting.

 - The chairman of the U.S. House of Representatives transportation committee and another key Democrat asked the Transportation Department’s inspector general to examine key decisions the FAA made in certifying the MAX jet for use.